resource-watch/slate/source/includes/api/_user_management.md

 -H "Authorization: Bearer <your-token>" \
 ```

+If your search criteria includes characters that would need to be escaped in a regex context, you need to explicitly escape them when using this filter.

 #### Filter by role

+You can filter by name by using the `role` query parameter and a regex value.

 ```bash
 curl -X GET http://api.resourcewatch.org/auth/user?role=ADMIN -H "Content-Type: application/json"  -d \
 -H "Authorization: Bearer <your-token>" \
 ```

+If your search criteria includes characters that would need to be escaped in a regex context, you need to explicitly escape them when using this filter.

 #### Filter by app